hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/project.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+There are various health tracking applications, but I have yet to find one that is both free and offers customizable statistics.
+I haven't found any DSLs on this topic either probably because there are already so many apps.
+It may seem like this topic already has a lot of resources but none of them are actually very helpful.
+My language would be an advantage over these apps because you can save food items or meals as a variable and have much greater control over your data and the grahs you can generate with it.
+My language will also allow users to create custom "dashboards" with graphs that they personally create.
+I think that my language will not be as efficient for data entry, but I believe the advantages in graph genration and privacy will still make it relevant.

 ## The Project

 This section examines whether the idea makes for a good CS 111 project.